 Using the library is free - call us to make an appointment on 518-465-0876

 Maine preservationist John Leeke has created a website complete with a forum that allows restorers to ask questions, post replies, seek guidance and help others.
 Historic Homeworks also has a series of online workshops and reports on a variety of topics including window restoration and wood repair.

 The first Preservation Brief was published in 1975.
 Since then, over 40 more have been added to the series.
-For over 25 years, Technical Preservation Services has helped home owners, preservation professionals, organizations, and government agencies by publishing easy-to read guidance on preserving, rehabilitating and restoring historic buildings.
-More than 2 million copies of the Preservation Briefs are in print and the illustrated Preservation Briefs 1-43 are now available online as an integral part of our 25th anniversary celebration.
+They provide easy-to read guidance on preserving, rehabilitating and restoring historic buildings.
+More than 2 million copies of the Preservation Briefs are in print and the illustrated Preservation Briefs 1-43 are now available online.

 For a full list of National Resources, click here

 The Oldest Building Survey is an inventory of the oldest buildings in the city of Albany.
 It provides basic information, including the date of construction & the listing status.
 Click here to access it.

 We have 2 Albany-related publications on offer at our office: Albany Architecture: A Guide to the City, & Architects in Albany.
 Click here for more details.

 Ideas, advice and community for old-house enthusiasts.
 A well researched collection of how-to stories and product information.

 America's favorite Home Renovation Show online content.